 All sounds on this page are presented free.
 Some of the sounds will not be heard on the small speakers found on phones and laptops.
 More work with less explanation can be found here

-Vibrant Stapler Obscures Characteristic Growth by Hastings of Malawi was an album released on the Papal Products label.
+Vibrant Stapler Obscures Characteristic Growth by Hastings of Malawi was an LP released on the Papal Products label in 1981.
 Hastings of Malawi were John Grieve, David Hodes and Heman Pathak.
 The album was re released in 2017 on the SubRosa label and you can hear it here.

-Experiments and exhibitions with moving sound in multi speaker installations and with the controlled use of audio feedback started soon after this albums original release.
+Experiments and exhibitions with moving sound in multi speaker installations and with the controlled use of audio feedback started around 1985

-I also started creating mechanical sound making devices.
-This one uses small electric motors
+As did the creation of mechanical sound making devices.
+This one uses pieces of tape attached to small electric motors ↓

 (The title of this piece refers to La Monte Young's composition X (any integer) for Henry Flynt from 1961 which consists of an instruction for a performer to repeat a loud, heavy sound every one to two seconds as uniformly and as regularly as possible for a long period of time)